Haydeni0/pi-humidity/README.md

 # pi-humidity
-Repo containing code for humidity and temperature logging and monitoring on a raspberry pi zero, using two DHT22 sensors.
+Repo containing code for humidity and temperature logging and monitoring on a (very performance limited) Raspberry Pi Zero WH, using two DHT22 sensors.

+Plotting is done using a python script, as the Zero can't open a browser.

-Further installation instructions (for me when this eventually breaks) are given in [this guide](raspberrypi_installation.md).
+Raspberry pi setup installation instructions (for me when the pi/microSD eventually breaks) are given in [this guide](raspberrypi_installation.md).

 ## Use case
 Logging and plotting the inside and outside humidity/temperature of an indoor terrarium that houses environment sensitive Nepenthes plants.